toolera/csvtoxlsx/README.md

 - Developing scalable ML systems for real-time analytics
 - Contributing to open-source ML projects
 - Building NLP tools for the Azerbaijani language
+- Computer vision applications in agriculture and environmental monitoring

 > "In God we trust, all others must bring data." - W. Edwards Deming

 ---
 *Thanks for visiting my profile!
 Feel free to explore my repositories or reach out for collaboration opportunities.*
 *Visit my website: [ismat.pro](https://www.ismat.pro/)*